Chaitanya-Sachidanand/ML_Projects/README.md

 # ML_Projects
-I Contains the ML Projects which I Have worked on
+It Contains the ML Projects which I Have worked on